What are HPV vaccines?

-HPV vaccines are vaccines that protect against infection with human papillomaviruses (HPV).
+HPV vaccines protect against infection with human papillomaviruses (HPV).
 HPV is a group of more than 200 related viruses, of which more than 40 are spread through direct sexual contact.
-Among these, several HPV types cause genital warts, and about a dozen HPV types can cause certain types of cancer—cervical, anal, oropharyngeal, penile, vulvar, and vaginal.
+Among these, two HPV types cause genital warts, and about a dozen HPV types can cause certain types of cancer—cervical, anal, oropharyngeal, penile, vulvar, and vaginal.

 Who should get HPV vaccination?

-The CDC develops recommendations regarding all vaccination, including HPV vaccination.
-The current CDC recommendations for Gardasil 9 vaccination are as follows:
+The Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (ACIP) develops recommendations regarding all vaccination in the United States, including HPV vaccination.
+The current ACIP recommendations for HPV vaccination are (5):

 How do HPV vaccines work?

-Like other immunizations that guard against viral infections, HPV vaccines stimulate the body to produce antibodies that, in future encounters with HPV, bind to the virus and prevent it from infecting cells.
+Like other immunizations that guard against viral infection, HPV vaccines stimulate the body to produce antibodies that, in future encounters with HPV, bind to the virus and prevent it from infecting cells.

 The current HPV vaccines are based on virus-like particles (VLPs) that are formed by HPV surface components.
 VLPs are not infectious because they lack the virus’s DNA.
 However, they closely resemble the natural virus, and antibodies against the VLPs also have activity against the natural virus.
 The VLPs have been found to be strongly immunogenic, which means that they induce high levels of antibody production by the body.
 This makes the vaccines highly effective.